-Located in the Southwest corner of the state, Telluride is known for its exquisite fall foilage, of yellow, gold aspens, alpine skiing and tons of festivals.
-Think fun at Blues and Brews (Sept.
-13-15) or the Telluride Festival of Cars and Colors (Sept.
-26-29), set against the San Juan Mountains.
+Located in the Southwest corner of the state, Telluride is known for its alpine skiing but it is also home to some exquisite fall foliage, of yellow-gold aspens.
 Go jeeping through Bridal Veil Falls or Ophir Pass for thrills and excitement.
 Ride the free, scenic gondola that connects Telluride to nearby Mountain Village.
 You won't see anything like it anywhere in the U.S.A.

 Chickasaw National Recreation Area, OK

 Chickasaw National Recreation Area in Sulphur, OK offers a magnificent display of fall color that stretches along the peaks of the Arbuckle Mountains.
 Visit Turner Falls, a breathtaking 77-foot waterfall that cascades into a natural pool below.
-Or zip through the colors via the Air Donkey Zipline Adventures.
-Pick a pumpkin in your favorite pumpkin patch or dare to run through the largest corn stalk maze in Oklahoma at The Maize, Reding Farm.
-Check out the tons of family festivals in the 13 surrounding counties.
 Prime leaf-peeping time is the last week of October and the first week of November.

 Blue Ridge Parkway, VA & NC

 Spanning from Virginia to Cherokee, North Carolina, the Blue Ridge Parkway is one of the most scenic drives in the entire U.S.A.
-Have fun at the Virginia Fall Foliage Festival, held during the first two weekends of October in historic Waynesboro.
-Roanoke is a kids’ paradise with the underground caves of Dixie Cavern and the Pinball Museum.
 Climb to the overlook where the iconic 100-foot-tall Roanoke Star stands and see the fall color panorama from above.
 Don’t miss the 215-foot tall Natural Bridge, a limestone gorge carved out by Cedar Creek that can be found the National Register of Historic Places (It was once owned by President Thomas Jefferson!).
 Prime leaf-peeping starts from the end of September through the end of October.